fkromer/d-on-embedded-linux-arm/chapter1.md

 ```

+install the package manager into the host (e.g. Ubuntu):

+    sudo apt-get install dub

 ## Debugging with a serial-to-USB cable

 If something goes wrong consider to connect a serial-to-USB cable to the BBB \(cable "GND" to BBB connector "J1" pin 1, cable "TX" to BBB connector "J1" pin 4, cable "RX" to BBB connector "J1" pin 5\).